openwisp/openwisp-utils/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a CSS file and use following syntax to provide the image for each icon used in the menu.
-Class name should be same as the ``icon`` parameter used in configuration of a menu item or group.
+The CSS class name should be same as the ``icon`` parameter  used in configuration of a menu item or group.

-Code Example
+Example:

 .. code-block:: css